AlexCampanozzi/HomoDeUS/face_detection/README.md

    /pal_face/debug
    ```

-The `/pal_face/faces` topic contains a `pal_detection_msgs/FaceDetections` message with the regions of interest classified as faces.
+The `/pal_face/faces` topic contains a `FaceDetections` message with the regions of interest classified as faces.
 The `/pal_face/debug` is an image topic with the faces detected painted on it.